DashanGao/Federated-Transfer-Learning-for-EEG/README.md

 ---

 ## Acknowledgement
-Great thanks to great geometers including Bernhard Riemann, Shiing-Shen Chern, Shing-Tung Yau etc. We see the world differently because of your noble contributions.
+Huge thanks to great geometers including Bernhard Riemann, Shiing-Shen Chern, Shing-Tung Yau etc. Because of their noble contributions, We see the world differently.

 ## Introduction